 The wrecksite was declared a Canadian National Historical Site in 2015.
-The HMS Terror has yet to be found.

 Two years almost to the day after the discovery of the HMS Erebus, headlines around the world once again flashed the discovery of another Franklin vessel, the HMS Terror.
 31 miles from her running mate, in approximately 80 feet of icy water, the terror's condition is remarkable.
 Originally constructed as a bomb vessel for the British Royal Navy, the Terror fought against the United States in the War of 1812.
 Afterwards she would see several exploration expeditions until being assigned to John Franklin in 1845.
 Like the Erebus, the Terror became locked in the ice flow and abandoned by the expedition.

 The discovery of this ship marks the end of a search that has spanned 140 years.
 She was found some 50 miles from where her ice locked location was recorded.
 Interestingly enough, evidence was found on board suggesting that the ship was remanned after being abandoned.
 Perhaps some Franklin men returned to ship and attempted once again to free her from the ice.

 The infamous german warship, destroyed in a dramatic battle of air and sea, marked the beginning of the end for battleships.
 Launched in 1939 her size in full violation of the Anglo-German Naval Agreement, Bismarck and her sister Tirpiz were the largest battleships ever built by Germany.